YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

-Even though we could reduce the spectral dimension to have a regular output grid in all dimensions, we achieve better spectral localisation by sampling it over a finer output detection grid.
+Even though we could reduce the spectral dimension to obtain a 3D output grid of equal size across all dimensions, we observed that sampling the spectral domain over more grid elements grants better spectral localization.
 The total reduction factors for each dimension at the end of the network are then $8:8:16$, and each detection unit is responsible for an $8\times 8 \times 16$ input subvolume.
-The receptive field at the last layer is $66\times 66\times 294$, which corresponds to the input subvolume accessible to each detection unit to make a decision.
-Removing layers significantly reduces the achievable score, indicating that network depth compensates for fewer learnable weights in achieving the required expressivity for the task.
+The receptive field at the last layer is $66\times 66\times 294$, which corresponds to the input subvolume accessible to each detection unit for making a prediction.
+Removing layers anywhere in the final backbone measurably reduces the achievable score, while increasing the number of filters per layer leads to early overtraining.
+This likely indicates that the number of parameters is limited by the training sample size, and that network depth helps reach the required expressivity with fewer learnable parameters.